qferre/warshard/doc/rules.md

 Outcome depending on 1d6 dice roll and strength ratio (in that order : attacker-defender).
 Attacking units (and support) contribute their Power.
 The unit being attack contributes its Defence, not its Power.

 Attacks are not allowed below a 1-2 ratio in favour of the defender.
 Round numbers in favour of defender.

+The attacker must commit at least one melee unit to each Fight.
+Otherwise, automatically get an "S" result (nothing happens).

 Meanings:
 - DR: the defending melee unit retreats by one hexagon.